-Function Description Page ACC_DEC (acceleration/ deceleration) Allows you to change the acc/dec rates entered in setup from the ladder.
-2-4 CAM_OUT (cam output) Allows you to turn on discrete I/O points for a specified distance during the rollover on position cycle.
+Function Description Page ACC_DEC Allows you to change the acc/dec rates entered in setup 2-4 (acceleration/ deceleration) from the ladder.
+CAM_OUT (cam output) Allows you to turn on discrete I/O points for a specified distance during the rollover on position cycle.
 2-55 HOLD (feedhold) Stops the iteration of the current move.
-2-139 HOLD_END (feedhold end) Resumes the move that was halted with the HOLD function.
+2-139 HOLD_END (feedhold end) Resumes the move that was halted with the HOLD func- tion.
 2-140 IN_POS? (in position?)
 Asks the question "Is the active move in position?"
-2-144 MEASURE (measure) Enables the fast input response when not using registration or referencing.
+2-144 MEASURE (measure) Enables the fast input response when not using registra- tion or referencing.
 2-186 NEWRATIO Allows you to change the ratio of a RATIO_GR or RATIOSYN move or the default ratio of the RATIOSLP move.
 2-202 NEW_RATE (new feedrate) Allows you to change the feedrate of the moves in the active queue.
-2-204 PLS Used to turn on a discrete output for specified ranges of axis positions.
-2-228 PLS_EDIT Used to edit an ON/OFF pair of values used by a PLS function while PLS is active.
-2-232 RATIOSCL Allows you to scale the slave and/or master axis in RATIOCAM, RATIOSLP, and the master axis in RATIO_RL moves.
-2-253 REGIST (registration) Sets the axis position to a defined value when a fast input occurs.
-2-348 R_PERCEN (feedrate percent) Allows you to change the feedrate by a percentage for all moves connected to an axis.
-2-367 SCA_PBIT Initializes the SERCOS fast input.
-2-375 SCURVE Allows a master time axis to follow an s-curve velocity profile minimizing the amount of jerk that can occur in a trapezoidal velocity profile.
-2-409 VFASTIN (virtual fast input) Allows you to generate a virtual fast input for a virtual axis.
-2-486
+2-204 NO_OFFST Allows you to define a zone in which no master or slave offsets will be applied.
+2-206 PLS Used to turn on a discrete output for specified ranges of axis positions.
+2-230 PLS_EDIT Used to edit an ON/OFF pair of values used by a PLS function while PLS is active.
+2-234 RATIOSCL Allows you to scale the slave and/or master axis in RATIOCAM, RATIOSLP, and the master axis in RATIO_RL moves.
+2-255 REGIST (registration) Sets the axis position to a defined value when a fast input 2-351 R_PERCEN (feedrate percent) Allows you to change the feedrate by a percentage for all moves connected to an axis.
+2-370 SCA_PBIT Initializes the SERCOS fast input.
+2-378 SCURVE Allows a master time axis to follow an s-curve velocity profile minimizing the amount of jerk that can occur in a trapezoidal velocity profile.
+2-412